Shai Held: Covenant Award

-In 2011, Shai was awarded the Covenant Award for excellence in Jewish education.
+In 2011 Shai was awarded the Covenant Award for excellence in Jewish education.
 David Ellenson, then-president of Hebrew Union College, wrote in a letter of support that “Rabbi Held could easily have a career as a professor at Harvard or Yale, but has chosen instead to live his life ‘in the trenches,’ helping a generation of Jews take hold of their birthright and find ways to make Judaism meaningful, compelling, and sustaining in the twenty-first century.”

 Publications

-In 2013, Indiana University Press published Held's first book, Abraham Joshua Heschel: The Call of Transcendence, a study of the major themes of the theologian's thought, particularly the movement from reflexive concern, where man thinks of his own needs and those of his family and community, to transitive concern, where he rises above the self to view the needs of the world from the broader perspective of God rather than his from his own ego.
+In 2013 Indiana University Press published Held's first book, Abraham Joshua Heschel: The Call of Transcendence, a study of the major themes of the theologian's thought, particularly the movement from reflexive concern, where man thinks of his own needs and those of his family and community, to transitive concern, where he rises above the self to view the needs of the world from the broader perspective of God rather than his from his own ego.
+In 2017, the Jewish Publication Society published The Heart of Torah, a collection of essays on the Hebrew Bible in two volumes, which is one of the most widely cited contemporary Torah commentaries.
+Held brings together traditional Jewish commentary with modern academic biblical scholarship.

+In March 2024 Farrar, Straus and Giroux published Held's Judaism Is About Love: Recovering the Heart of Jewish Life.

 Held has also published numerous articles: